Sugar Converter

 Why Weight Matters More Than Volume

-A cup of sugar can vary by 20-30 grams depending on how it's measured.
+A cup of sugar can vary by 20-30 grams depending on how it is measured.
 Scooping directly from the bag compacts the sugar.
 Spooning into the cup and leveling gives lighter results.
-Professional bakers weigh ingredients because 200 grams is 200 grams, period.
-Macarons and angel food cake demand that precision—any variation throws off the result.
+Professional bakers weigh ingredients because 200 grams is 200 grams.
+Macarons and angel food cake demand that precision because small variations affect the result.

 Swapping Sweeteners Without Ruining Your Recipe

-Honey and maple syrup contain water that granulated sugar doesn't.
-Swap them cup-for-cup and your batter turns into soup.
-Substitution charts account for this extra liquid, but you'll still need to cut back on other wet ingredients.
-Liquid sweeteners are acidic enough to throw off your leavening, so a pinch of baking soda neutralizes that and protects the rise.
+Honey and maple syrup contain water that granulated sugar does not.
+A cup-for-cup swap can make batter too loose.
+Substitution charts account for this extra liquid, but other wet ingredients may still need to be reduced.
+Liquid sweeteners are acidic enough to affect leavening, so a pinch of baking soda can help neutralize that and protect the rise.

 Which Sugar for Which Recipe?

-Cookie texture depends on your sugar choice.
+Cookie texture depends on sugar choice.
 White sugar spreads and crisps.
 Brown sugar keeps things soft and chewy.
-Most cookie recipes call for both—crisp edges, tender center.
-Superfine sugar dissolves fastest in cakes and creates the most tender crumb, though regular granulated works if you cream it thoroughly with butter.
+Most cookie recipes call for both: crisp edges and a tender center.
+Superfine sugar dissolves fastest in cakes and creates the most tender crumb, though regular granulated works if creamed thoroughly with butter.

 Candy making calls for white granulated sugar and not much else.
 Molasses in brown sugar can trigger crystallization problems, and purity matters at high temperatures.
 Corn syrup blocks sugar crystals from forming, which is why it appears in so many candy recipes.
 Meringues and whipped toppings need sugar that dissolves without leaving grit, so superfine or powdered are the right choices there.
-White sugar gives you control over caramel color—you can watch it shift from pale gold to deep amber with nothing else affecting the shade.
+White sugar gives better control over caramel color as it shifts from pale gold to deep amber.

 Artificial Sweeteners: Good for Drinks, Tricky for Baking